prajwal-charizardX/Internship-webd/README.md

-# Internship-Panchami

-This project was made by Akash Uday and Karik Hegde backend->Vercel frontend->Firebase
+This project was made by Akash Uday and Prajwal backend->Vercel frontend->Firebase